meetvora/sbox-analyser/README.md

 S-Box Analyser
 =============
 *S-Box Analyser*
-is a toolkit to analyse and study the properties of **any** given substitution box.
+is a toolkit to analyse and study the properties of **any** given substitution boxes.

 Consider **Data Encryption Standard**.
 DES had been secure for over 20 years until Matsui developed a [technique](https://www.wikiwand.com/en/Linear_cryptanalysis) to break the cipher.
 The S-boxes of DES, however, haven't been released officially yet.
 Hence, a tool is needed to sudy and analyse substitution boxes.